microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

       ![Screenshot showing SSH public key example](./ssh_example.png)

-- Not enough vCPU quota available in your target Azure region - check vCPU quota and ensure you have at least XXXX available.
+- Not enough vCPU quota available in your target Azure region - check vCPU quota and ensure you have at least 52 available.
 See the [prerequisites](#prerequisites) section for more details.
 - Target Azure region does not support all required Azure services - ensure you are running ArcBox in one of the supported regions listed in the above section "ArcBox Azure Region Compatibility".

 ### Exploring logs from the _ArcBox-Client_ virtual machine